MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/live-org-chart.md

 The live org chart lets salespeople maintain external organization charts for their accounts. [!INCLUDE [pn-dyn-365-sales](../includes/pn-dyn-365-sales.md)] users can build a hierarchy for existing accounts or use it as a starting point for adding contacts to a new account.
 The org chart also provides easy access to an embedded [!INCLUDE [pn-linkedin](../includes/pn-linkedin.md)] Sales Navigator widget, helping to ensure that contacts are kept up to date.

 > [!IMPORTANT]
-> On using the org chart, the hierarchy settings will be auto-enabled if not set.
-The relationship with schema name `contact_parent_contact` will be created with the parent attribute schema name `parent_contactid`.
+> When using the org chart, the hierarchy settings will be auto-enabled if they weren't enabled before.
+A relationship with schema name `contact_parent_contact` will be created with the parent attribute schema name `parent_contactid`.
 If you wish to use a different relationship for the org chart, please contact your admin to create a new [hierarchical relationship](https://blogs.technet.microsoft.com/lystavlen/2014/10/02/how-to-enable-hierarchy-to-contacts-in-dynamics-crm-2015/).

 ## Accessing the Org Chart